 Study leader Dr. Ben Bamburg Geiger, from the University of Kent in the United Kingdom, found that while drinking alcohol makes us momentarily happy, it fails to offer long-term life satisfaction and well-being.

 The researchers recently published their findings in the journal Social Science & Medicine.

 It is no surprise that alcohol use is associated with reduced well-being.
-According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), alcohol use is the fourth leading preventable cause of death in the United States, responsible for around 88,000 deaths each year.
+According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), alcohol use is the

 Dr. Bamburg Geiger and colleagues note, however, that drinking alcohol is also deemed a source of pleasure.
 Many of us enjoy a drink after a hard day’s work, for example, or when socializing with friends.

 But does having a drink or two really make us happy?
 This is what the team wanted to find out.

 To reach their findings, Dr. Bamburg Geiger and colleagues analyzed data from the British Cohort 1970 Study (BCS70), alongside data gathered from a smartphone application.

 The cohort study involved 17,000 babies born in a single week in 1970, who were regularly assessed between the ages of 30-42.